ritua2/Basil/Usage/README.md

 Building and Running a Docker Image after generating a Dockerfile through Basil

-This guide will walk you through the process of building a Docker image using the provided Dockerfile and then running a container from that image on Windows, Linux, and macOS systems.
+This guide will walk you through the process of running the Docker Image, or use the provided Dockerfile to build the image yourselves on Windows, Linux, and macOS systems.

-Prerequisites
+Prerequisites:-

 Before we get started, ensure that you have Docker installed on your system.
 If you do not, then follow the steps below: